 O’Brien has filed for bankruptcy, the de-facto has left him and might try to press a claim but it’s not likely.’

-‘The murder is not actually our concern, although why Dan Cornell would be interested, why Joseph and Penny would also be interested seems to bring us back to this island all the time, or rather what’s beneath it.
+‘The murder is not actually our concern, although why Dan Cornell would be interested, why Joseph and Penny would also be interested seems to bring us back to this island all the time, or rather to what’s beneath it.
 O’Brien, I’d say, might well want in.
-Cornell might be in a position to deliver it to himself, if the MoD takes over.’
+Cornell might be in a position to deliver it to him if the MoD takes over.’

 The trouble came the following Saturday.

 A different helicopter landed at the lower end, five people got out and made for the gite entrance, it was locked and now, to Miles’s shock at the farmhouse, two of them kicked down the door.
 Chloe almost had kittens.

 ‘It’s not our business unless they come up here,’ he said.
 ‘The shotguns are loaded, the flamethrower was Johanssen’s little touch.’

 ‘Well, they’re coming up here now.
 This was exactly what I feared would happen, something like this.’